dbosak01/procs/README.md

 Subsequent versions of the package will add additional options to these two procedures.

-This first version of the package will also include a recreation of PROC TRANSPOSE.
+This first version of the package will also include a recreation of PROC TRANSPOSE, PROC SORT, and PROC COMPARE.
-The reason the TRANSPOSE procedure is included is because it is frequently used in conjunction with PROC FREQ and PROC MEANS to prepare data for reporting.
+The reason these procedures are included is because they are frequently used in conjunction with PROC FREQ and PROC MEANS to prepare data for reporting.

 There are three motivations for recreating SAS® statistical procedures in R:

 **1) Rich Outputs:** R provides a wide range of statistical packages and functions.
-However,
+However, these statistical functions frequently return a fragmented output.
-these statistical functions frequently return a fragmented output.
 The user is often left to compile R statistical results into a readable report themselves.

 SAS® software, on the other hand, provides the same statistical results, but with rich outputs.
 These outputs include multiple datasets, plots, and complete statistical reports.
-R currently has no equivalent functionality.
+These rich outputs could be a benefit to R users.

 **2) Pre-Validation:** There is an industry-wide movement to adopt R for statistical analysis.
 This